 While Devin unpacked his rig and prepped the camp kitchen (he’s the designated chef on our excursions), I built a fire.
 That night, we dined on too much chicken curry and sipped on bourbon and wearily stared into the fire, reliving the day’s events quietly in our minds.

 Going from an SUV overland rig to a pickup truck afforded me lots of opportunities for novel gear storage solutions.
-Unlike an SUV, which has a finite amount of space in the rear cargo area, a truck has blue sky above its bed.
+Unlike an SUV, which has a finite amount of space in the rear cargo area, a truck doesn’t have a roof but instead blue sky above its bed.
 This allows for a myriad of cargo-holding possibilities.